What’s the lowdown about aspirin and dogs?

-To reduce the risk of accidental overdose be sure to use either children’s aspirin (typically 75 – 80 mg each) or canine aspirin (100mg per tablet) which makes giving small doses much easier.
+To reduce the risk of an accidental overdose be sure to use either children’s aspirin (typically 75 – 80 mg each) or canine aspirin (100mg per tablet) which makes giving small doses much easier.

-Also, always give aspirin with or after food, which then acts as a barrier to protect the stomach from aspirin induced ulceration.
+Also, always give aspirin with or after food, which then acts as a barrier to protect the stomach from aspirin-induced ulceration.

 Aspirin toxicity occurs from around the 30mg / kg body weight dose.